oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ## Build your application with Express

-We need to create the Express server to run our application.
+Now we need to create the Express server to run our application.
 Create a new file called `index.js` in the project root and add the following code to it:

 ```js
 var express = require('express');